 8. Have A 5 Year Vision

-So many people do this job as a temporary thing, do this job through college and then get a real job.
-I’m gonna do this for like a couple of months until I’m trying to figure out my life.
+So many people do this job as a temporary thing, do this job through college, and then get a real job.
+I will do this for a couple of months until I’m trying to figure out my life.
 Don’t do that.
 You’re you’re going to poor results.
-You’re going to get a subpar outcome plan is if you’re gonna do this for at least five years.
+You’ll get a subpar outcome plan if you do this for at least five years.
 And you’re like, Sam, that might be a long time.
 Look, I don’t.
 That’s like, I don’t want to commit that long.
-Maybe you don’t commit that long, but I promise your decisions today will be different.
+You may not commit that long, but I promise your decisions today will differ.
 If you know you’ll do this for five years versus just temporarily, you’ll treat it like a profession.

 You’ll grow as a leader; take it a lot more seriously.

 Find a way to contribute and add value to the company.
-You’re treated as if this is a career, not just a temporary thing, because I take pride in knocking on doors, and I’m proud to say I’m a professional door knocker.
+You’re treated as if this is a career, not just a temporary thing, because I take pride in knocking on doors and am proud to say I’m a professional door knocker.

 9- Have Integrity In The Sell

 number nine, integrity.
 So many people think you have to be sleazy to sell a lot of accounts.
 I’ve been a top individual.
 And I feel like I’ve done it very honorably.
-Now you don’t have to follow.
+Now, you don’t have to follow.
 Maybe your manager’s teaching.
-You say something that you’re like, wow, I don’t really agree with that.
-First seek to say like, why the heck do you say that?
+You say something like, wow, I don’t agree with that.
+First, seek to say, why do you say that?
 And second, say, if you don’t align, don’t say it.
-There’s a lot of ways to sell a deal.
-You don’t have to do it exactly the way that everybody else does it.
-You can find ways to actually be a very effective salesperson and do it with integrity.
+There are a lot of ways to sell a deal.
+You don’t have to do it exactly how everybody else does it.
+You can find ways to be a very effective salesperson and do it with integrity.
 Integrity also means when you say you’re gonna do something, do it.
-That means if I’m like my goal this year is to do a hundred.
+That means if I’m like, my goal this year is to do a hundred.
 I’m going to do a hundred.
 I commit to doing this, do it.
 If you’re like,

 Hey, I commit to this company for six months, I sign a contract.
-I I’m going out with you.
+I’m going out with you.
 Do it.
-Don’t be the guy that just because of like his weak mindset, doesn’t live up to his word.
+Don’t be the guy who doesn’t live up to his word just because of his weak mindset.
 If you say you’re gonna do something, do it.
 And lastly,

 10- Enjoy The Process